-- This fortnight, RSV notification rates increased in all jurisdictions, compared with the previous fortnight, except in Western Australia (Figure 11). - Since the beginning of 2024, RSV notifications have followed an increasing trend in New South Wales, the Northern Territory and Queensland, while notification rates have remained comparatively low and stable in other jurisdictions until recent weeks (Figure 11).
-In the year to date, RSV notification rates have been highest in the Northern Territory followed by New South Wales (Table 1).
+- This fortnight, RSV notification rates decreased in most jurisdictions, compared with the previous fortnight, except in the Australian Capital Territory, South Australia and Victoria where an increase was observed (Figure 11). - Until the most recent fortnight, in the year to date, RSV notifications have followed an increasing trend in all jurisdictions except Western Australia, where notification rates have remained comparatively low and stable (Figure 11). - In the year to date, RSV notification rates have been highest in New South Wales, followed by the Northern Territory (Table 1).